$\mathrm{L}^1$ full groups of flows: Index map on L1 full groups of -flows R-flows

-\begin{remark} One could use the fact that the commensurating automorphism group of $\mathcal R^{\geq 0}$ is a Polish group in order to get another proof that $\LL^1$ full groups of measure-preserving $\mathbb{R}$-flows are themselves Polish, using the fact that the full group of $\mathcal R$ embeds via $T\mapsto r_T$ in the group of measure-preserving transformations of $(\mathcal R,M)$. \end{remark}
+\begin{remark} The full group of \(\mathcal R\) embeds via \(T\mapsto r_T\) into the group of measure-preserving transformations of \((\mathcal R,M)\).
+One could use this and the fact that the commensurating automorphism group of \(\mathcal R^{\geq 0}\) is a Polish group in order to give another proof that \(\LL^1\) full groups of measure-preserving \(\mathbb{R}\)-flows are themselves Polish. \end{remark}